 This is your quilt sandwich.
 You’ll be sewing the three layers together with the stitching.

-You will be stitching along the vertical and horizontal lines taking stitches at each intersection.
+You will stitch along the vertical and horizontal lines taking stitches at each intersection.

 Stitch along the entire marked line taking small running stitches at each stitch mark.
 You can accordion the quilt sandwich onto the needle to take many stitches at one time.
 It’s fun to get into a rhythm with it.